When we recall Christmas past, we usually find that the simplest things—not the great occasions—give off the greatest glow of happiness.

-Next to a circus there ain’t nothing that packs up and tears out of town faster than the Christmas spirit.
+Next to a circus there ain’t nothing that packs up and tears out faster than the Christmas spirit.

 Christmas is not a time nor a season, but a state of mind.
 To cherish peace and goodwill, to be plenteous in mercy, is to have the real spirit of Christmas.

 I will honor Christmas in my heart, and try to keep it all the year.